monirahmedtanveen/emerald/_posts/2019-09-18-send-CORS-headers-in-laravel-using-spatie-laravel-cors-package.md

 }
 ```

-Before migration it is need to add bellow statement on boot method of app\Providers\AppServiceProvider
+Before migration it is need to add bellow statement on boot method of app\Providers\AppServiceProvider class

 ```php
 Schema::defaultStringLength(191);